CarlFredriksson/RL_an_introduction/Chapter_8/chapter_8_exercises.md

 **My answer:**

-The increased exploration made Dyna-Q+ find an optimal policy quicker (while still continuing to explore - which is why line is not completely straight).
+The increased exploration made Dyna-Q+ find an optimal policy quicker (while still continuing to explore - which is why the line is not completely straight).
 Less exploration can lead to exploitation of sub-par policies for longer.

 ## Exercise 8.3